 We have neither engaged in any operations nor generated any revenues to date.
-Our only activities from inception to June 30, 2019 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, and identifying a target company for a Business Combination.
+Our only activities from inception to June 30, 2020 were organizational activities, those necessary to prepare for our Initial Public Offering, described below, identifying a target company for a Business Combination and activities in connection with the proposed Business Combination with AerSale Corp., a Delaware corporation ("AerSale", and such Business Combination, the "AerSale Business Combination") described below.
 We do not expect to generate any operating revenues until after the completion of our initial Business Combination.
-We generate non-operating income in the form of interest income on marketable securities held in the Trust Account.
+We generate non-operating income in the form of interest income on marketable securities held in the trust account ("Trust Account").
 We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.
+We are also incurring expenses in connection with the AerSale Business Combination.